Biomedical Sciences

 BMMSG 501: Foundations of Research

-Credits 1.0This course is intended to provide students with a broad understanding of scientific research topics, pre-clinical and clinical literature, and annotating the literature with a view toward developing the topic for their Capstone or Master's research project.
-Successful completion of this course requires students to select research team members, identification of a healthcare topic with a biomedical focus, and completion of critical thinking assignments.
+Credits 1.0This course is intended to provide students with a broad understanding of scientific research topics, pre-clinical and clinical literature, and annotating the literature with a view toward developing the topic for their MA Capstone or MBS research project.
+Successful completion of this course requires submission of pre-clinical and clinical annotated bibliographies, and completion of critical thinking assignments.

 BMMSG 505: Graduate Seminar Series